 This is putting younger generations at risk.
 Flooded with images of our current beauty standard – unachievable for 99% of the population without a helping aesthetic hand – and with very little information to go on, the risk of young people turning to unregulated practitioners to achieve bigger lips and enhanced cheekbones is on the rise.

 And the people I really want to start talking?
 Celebs.
 Tweakments are indispensable to maintaining their looks, but it’s so rare to find someone talking honestly about it.
-The line is usually, “I tried Botox once, but it made me look weird, so I never did it again.”
-I call them the ‘Botox Deniers‘
+The line is usually, “I tried toxins once, but it made me look weird, so I never did it again.”
+I call them the ‘toxins Deniers‘

 If they would only open up about injectables, even if they would just talk about the less challenging treatments like dermaplaning or laser facials, that would completely change the conversation and we could start talking about procedures in terms of routine maintenance.
 Instead, we are told that their glossy, never-ageing looks are all down to raw-food diets, yoga regimes or magical new moisturisers – yeah, right.